Mad Max Halloween Costume Ideas

 To get started (and figure out which characters you can most easily pull off), you may need to go digging in your closet.
 The most helpful items in putting together a gritty Mad Max-themed costume is going to be khaki combat attire, leather, and clothing that's either well-worn or can be cut and roughed up a bit.
 The grim, combat steampunk world in which these characters operate is one where you layer on and throw together whatever you can find, so don't worry about being exact.

 Next comes the makeup and accessories.
 You'll need to color your hair black and slick it down tight.
 With face makeup, blacken up the top half of your face, blending the edges downward into a fade at your nose and cheeks.
-Use the same makeup to blacken up your arm from the elbow down to create the look of Furiosa's prosthetic.
-Finally, you need belts—and lots of them.
+Use the same makeup to blacken up your arm from the elbow down to create the look of Furiosa's prosthetic Finally you need lots of belts.
 If you can find some stray jewelry to hang from your belts, it will make your costume more interesting and realistic.

 As for clothing, distressed combat pants and clunky boots are a must for this costume.
 War Boys typically wear no shirts, but you can get creative with this costume and throw on a battered, dusty shirt or a distressed leather jacket.
 Accessorize with any combat or steampunk items you can find.
 Goggles, bandannas, belts, military or camping packs and gear; if you can attach it to your body in some way, do it.
 As with all of these costumes, there is no exact way to do it right.
 Be creative.